fortinet-fortisoar/solution-pack-soc-simulator/README.md

 ### Usage

-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.
+To Simulate Scenario documentation for a better understanding of the Simulate and Reset Scenario, refer to the content [here](docs/solution-pack-guide.md).

 ## Prerequisite